stefanocovino/GregoryLoredo.jl/README.md

 The alghorithm has beed widely applied in astronomical researche and this is its implementation in the `Julia` language.

-An example of application is based on data published by [Raywade et al.(2020)](https://ui.adsabs.harvard.edu/abs/2020MNRAS.495.3551R/abstract).
-The Authors collected [fast-radio bursts (FRBs)](https://en.wikipedia.org/wiki/Fast_radio_burst) from the event **FRB 121102** in order to identify a possible periodicity in the occurrence these events.

 ## Installation